LoopKit/loopdocs/docs/loop-3/add-pump.md

 !!! question "Switching Pumps?"
     To change the pump connected to Loop go to [Change Pump Type](#change-pump-type).

-Loopers can choose from 3 pumps and a simulator:
+Loopers can choose from 4 pumps and a simulator:

 * Minimed 500/700 Series
     * Note: this label does not mean any 5 or 7 series pump works with the app
     * Please refer to [Compatible Pump](../build/pump.md#check-medtronic-pump-version) for additional details
 * Omnipod
 * Omnipod DASH
+* Dana-i / DanaRS-v3
+    * Note: DanaRS-v1 or any Dana korean versions are not supported (or is untested)
 * Insulin Pump Simulator

 !!! info "Omnipod Terms"